 Online Texas License to Carry a Handgun

-LTC Austin offers the official DPS approved online Texas License to Carry / Concealed Handgun License class, in person LTC Class, LTC proficiency testing, and firearms training.
+LTC Austin offers the official DPS approved online Texas License to Carry / Concealed Handgun License class.
 Take the Online LTC Class from anywhere in the comfort of your own home/office or on the go.

 Watch For Important Updates!

 License to Carry Austin is committed to providing the best firearms training possible.
 Offering classes such as the Online Texas License to Carry Class is only a small fraction of what is available.
 Whether you want a concealed carry class to get your carry permit, or just learn how to shoot, LTC Austin has what you need.
 No more large class sizes and being with people you don’t know.
 You choose your class size and take it with people you know in a private class, or simply take the class online from anywhere in Texas with the online LTC class!
 We have partnered with hundreds of facilities across the state to make getting everything you need your License to Carry a Handgun extremely easy and simple.
 Continue to the about us page or to the blog for more information about LTC Austin and what we have to offer.